 EPCAMR Program Manager

-Michael previously had worked as an OSM Summer Watershed Intern for EPCAMR in 2001 – 2002, while still a student at Lock Haven University.
-During the internships, Michael created three 3-D models similar to a model railroad exhibits, for educational purposes: A Model of 4 Passive AMD Passive Treatment Technologies used in the EPCAMR Region on AMD Remediation Projects, a Groundwater Model of a typical Underground Mine Pool Complex and a Model of a typical Co-Generation Plant Land Reclamation Operation for the ARIPPA.
+Michael started out with the Eastern Pennsylvania Coalition for Abandoned Mine Reclamation (EPCAMR) as a Summer OSM Watershed Intern in 2000 and 2001, while finishing his studies at Lock Haven University.
+During the internships, Michael created 3-D models for educational purposes, including a model of four Abandoned Mine Drainage (AMD) Passive Treatment Technologies used in the EPCAMR region, a groundwater model of an Underground Mine Pool Complex, and a model of a Co-Generation Plant Land Reclamation Operation in 2003 for ARIPPA.